tukkek/short-keys/README.md

 You can also pass multiple arguments to be executed in sequence in the order they are provided.
 This can be helpful if you want to perform some simple synchronization (for example binding *c* to `/path/to/shortkeys/press.js c1 c2 c3` to execute 3 commands in sequence).

-If your system doesn't allow script to be run directly, you may have to use instead: `/path/to/deno --allow-read --allow-run /path/to/shortkeys/press.js` (or the shorter `--allow-all`).
+If your system doesn't allow scripts to be run directly, you may have to use instead: `/path/to/deno --allow-read --allow-run /path/to/shortkeys/press.js` (or the shorter `--allow-all`).

 ## See also